SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

     :::image type="content" source="viva/get-started/actions/media-upload/img/Picture1.png" alt-text="This is Yoeman":::

-4. Select SharePoint 2019 onwards, including SharePoint Online.
+4. Select **SharePoint 2019 onwards, including SharePoint Online**.

    Once the solution is created, select `package.json` to check if the SPFx version is 1.4.1.